bouncingleaf/angular-questions/README.md

 * I converted the CSV file delimiters.
 The utility I am using for importing into MongoDB could not handle | as a delimiter.
 Rather than spending more time looking for a better way to import the CSV into MongoDB, I decided to convert.
 Since there were no # characters in the CSV file, I replaced the existing commas with #, and then replaced the | delimiter with commas.
 This allowed me to use the csvtojson tool to import the file into json.

-* Logging in appears to be slow.
+* Loading the questions, at least for me locally, is a bit slow.

 * This isn't the most secure application.
-For one thing, the password for the user is in clear text in the code.
-Obviously in a real-world scenario, user passwords wouldn't be entered into the code!
+It could really use an authentication mechanism for both the app and the APIs, and some route guards.

 ## Packages used

 ### Production dependencies

- * axios - sending http requests from the front end
  * dotenv - environment variable assistant
- * history - manage browsing history
- * md5 - authentication
- * react - front end
- * redux - state management
- * saga - side effect management tool
  * uuid - random id generator

 ### Dev dependencies: